Q What do capsid bugs look like?

 Caption: Capsid bugs attack a wide range of plants

-Q What are the main types?
+Q What are the main types of capsid bug?

 A There are four types of capsid which are important pests of garden plants:

 Apple capsid (Plesiocoris rugicollis) overwinters as eggs laid in the bark of apple trees.
-When they hatch in spring,the young bugs feed on the rosette of leaves around the blossom buds.
+When they hatch in spring, the young bugs feed on the rosette of leaves around the blossom buds.
 Feeding marks can often be seen on these leaves.
 They move on to the developing fruitlets and new foliage later.
 By July, the adults begin to lay their overwintering eggs.
 Apple capsids come into the garden from willows which are their natural host plant.